oroinc/documentation/user_guide/magento_channel_integration.rst

 .. hint::

-    To remove an integration from the system, go to the *"Edit*" from of the channel and click |IcCross| by the integration name
+    To remove an integration from the system, go to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the channel and click |IcCross| by the integration name

 .. _user-guide-magento-channel-start-synchronization: